 Make sure every word in your listing page serves a purpose.
 Using bullet points and less text makes your product information easy to skim and keeps it from being overwhelming for customers.
 Capitalizing keywords may be helpful.
 Keep it simple, professional, and optimized for Amazon.

 Above all, take care to ensure your product description is accurate.
 40% of customers have returned online purchases solely because of poor product content, and poor product descriptions are to blame for 30% of shopping cart abandonment.

-As you can see, A+ Content, previously known as Enhanced Brand Content (EBC), is an excellent way to make your products stand out regardless of category.
-Amazon makes it an easy feature to implement, especially considering that sellers can now upload new A+ Content by ASIN.
+As you can see, Enhanced Brand Content, now known as A+ Content, is an excellent way to make your products stand out regardless of category.
+Amazon makes it an easy feature to implement, especially considering that sellers can now upload new EBC by ASIN.
 Since it’s currently free, there are no downsides to giving it a try, but I’m confident these benefits will make it well worth your time.

-If you’d like to learn more about improving your product listings with A+ Content or Premium A+ Content, we’d love to help.
-Fill out the form below and we will get in touch shortly.
+If you’d like to learn more about improving your product listings with Enhanced Brand Content or Premium A+ Content, we’d love to help.
+Get a demo today and see how Enhanced Brand Content can upgrade your Amazon listings.

 Find relevant content to accelerate your ecommerce business.
 Stay on top of industry trends and best practices.